Hermitian structures on a class of quaternionic K\"ahler manifolds: Introduction

-We do not know whether there exist any examples that satisfy this condition.
-It follows from \Cref{thm:cmapcKhighdim} that no such examples arise from the (deformed) $c$-map.

-However, $c$-map spaces do not exhaust the class of quaternionic K\"ahler manifolds for which $\tilde J_1$ is integrable.
-To prove this, we show in \Cref{thm:PTcK} that every quaternionic K\"ahler four-fold for which $\tilde J_1$ is integrable is locally isometric to a member of a three-dimensional family $g^{a,b,c}$ of metrics.
+While (deformed) $c$-map spaces are doubly integrable HK/QK manifolds, with $(\tilde J_1,g_{\bar N})$ moreover being conformally Kähler in dimension four by virtue of the above result, they do not exhaust the class of doubly integrable HK/QK manifolds.
+To prove this, we show in \Cref{thm:PTcK} that every four-fold in this class is locally isometric to a member of a three-dimensional family $g^{a,b,c}$ of metrics.
 Since there is only a single $c$-map space in dimension four (carrying a one-parameter family of metrics), this gives us non-trivial examples beyond the $c$-map, which we analyze in some detail.
 In particular, we prove that they are either locally symmetric or are of cohomogeneity $1$.
 In the latter case, we give an explicit action generated by a Lie algebra of Killing fields isomorphic to either $\mathfrak{o}(2)\ltimes\mathfrak{heis}_3(\mathbb R)$, $\mathfrak{u}(2)$, or $\mathfrak{u}(1,1)$ (cf.~\Cref{prop:cohom}).

 The paper is organized as follows.
 We recall some preliminaries regarding the HK/QK correspondence and $c$-map in \Cref{sec:prelims}, after which we prove \Cref{thm:intro1} in \Cref{sec:thm1}.
 In \Cref{sec:third}, we study a distinguished family of examples $(\bar N_n,g^c_n)$, $n\in \N$, $c\geq 0$, for which we have a third integrable almost complex structure.
 The metrics $g^c_n$ are a one-parameter deformation of the non-compact symmetric space $\frac{\mathrm{SU}(n,2)}{\mathrm{S}(\mathrm U(n)\times \mathrm U(2))}$ (which corresponds to $c=0$) through complete quaternionic K\"ahler metrics.
 They have been extensively studied, see e.g.~\cite{CRT2021,CST2022}.
-We take up the question of finding a K\"ahler metric in the same conformal class as the quaternionic K\"ahler metric in \Cref{sec:thm2and3}, proving both \Cref{thm:intro2} and \Cref{thm:intro3}.
+We take up the question of finding a K\"ahler metric in the same conformal class as the quaternionic K\"ahler metric in \Cref{sec:thm2and3}, proving \Cref{thm:intro2}.
 Finally, \Cref{sec:dim4} is dedicated to an in-depth analysis of the four-dimensional case, for which we give a local classification.
 We conclude with a detailed examination of the local models.

 {\bfseries Acknowledgements}